Testing conformal gravity using the supermassive black hole NGC 4258

 \section{Discussion and final remarks}

-In this work, we performed a Bayesian statistical fit using the MCMC method and observational data from the archetypal megamaser system NGC 4258 (the megamaser system with the largest data set so far) to estimate the spacetime parameters of a nonsingular BH within the framework of an extended theory of gravity, namely, conformal gravity.
+In this work, we performed a Bayesian statistical fit using the MCMC method and observational data from the archetypal megamaser system NGC 4258 (the megamaser system with the largest data set so far) to estimate the spacetime parameters of a nonsingular BH within the framework of conformal gravity.
 To achieve this, we made use of a general relativistic method developed in previous works, using the metric that describes a static spherically symmetric BH in conformal gravity.
 This BH possesses three parameters that characterize the background spacetime, a length scale parameter $l$, an integer parameter $N$ which denotes a family of conformal transformations $\Omega_{_{N}}$, and the mass of the BH $M$.
-We used the MCMC method with a large number of chains ($10^{5}$) and computational resources from the Laboratorio Nacional de Supercómputo del Sureste de México (LNS) in order to obtain a very precise value for the estimation of the ratio $l/M$ compared to previous studies.
-We can appreciate the confidence regions for the statistical fit from Fig. \ref{gaussian}, and for prior flat distributions in appropriate intervals, the posterior distribution renders a Gaussian distribution for all the parameters.
+We used the MCMC method with a large number of chains ($10^{5}$) and computational resources from the Laboratorio Nacional de Supercómputo del Sureste de México (LNS) in order to obtain a precise value for the estimation of the ratio $l/M$ which provides additional information with respect to the one obtained in previous studies.
+We can appreciate the confidence regions for the statistical fit from Fig. \ref{gaussian}, and using prior flat distributions in appropriate intervals, the posterior distribution renders a Gaussian distribution for all the parameters.

 It is worth mentioning that in our formalism, the mass and the length parameter are coupled to the distance $D$ between the observer and the BH.
-Thus, we estimate the ratios $M/D$ and $l/D$, and divide them to obtain the $l/M$ ratio, so that we can compare it with previous constraints \cite{TestCG1, TestCG2, TestCG3}.
+Thus, we estimate the ratios $M/D$ and $l/D$, and divide them to obtain the $l/M$ ratio, so that we can compare it with previous constraints \cite{TestCG1,TestCG2,TestCG3}.